OverStruck/k-means-image-compressor/README.md

 * Currently the program only works with PNG files (CUDA VERSION ONLY)
 * If your PNG image is too big (say 4000 x 4000) the program may fail due to lack of memory (CUDA VERSION ONLY)
 * Only png and jpg/jpeg images are supported
+* User specified centroid values are currently not supported.
+Centroid values are initialized at random from the pixel values in the input image.